aramp10/mtdna-server-2/README.md

 2. Update the pipeline configuration to use the local image
 3. Run the pipeline with the test profile

-**Note:** the nextflow.config file has been updated to configure the pipeline to submit each task as a separate job.
+**Note:** the `nextflow.config` file has been updated to configure the pipeline to submit each task as a separate job.

 Requirements
-* The required container has bee locally built and is saved in a "containers" folder - as described in the ticket
+* The required container has been locally built and is saved in a "containers" folder - as described in the ticket
 * The small input data file (`sample_S.bam`) has been downloaded to the working directory (same location as the main.nf)

 Here are the commands for running the pipeline on the SCC: